neo-project/docs/docs/en-us/node/cli/config.md

 ### Connecting the node to network

 To connect the node to test net, replace the content of `config.json` with the content of  `config.testnet.json`.
+For RC2 package downloaded from [Neo node](https://github.com/neo-project/neo-node/releases), it has been configured connecting to the test net by default.

 > [!Note]
 >